Aliases for CCK Gene

 This gene encodes a member of the gastrin/cholecystokinin family of proteins.
 The encoded preproprotein is proteolytically processed to generate multiple protein products, including the peptide hormones cholecystokinin-8, -12, -33, and others.
 The encoded peptides have been shown to regulate gastric acid secretion and food intake.
 A sulfated form of cholecystokinin-8 may modulate neuronal activity in the brain.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Nov 2015]

 GeneCards Summary for CCK Gene

 CCK (Cholecystokinin) is a Protein Coding gene.
-Diseases associated with CCK include cholecystitis and bladder disease.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Diseases associated with CCK include cholecystitis and dyspepsia.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include hormone activity and neuropeptide hormone activity.

 UniProtKB/Swiss-Prot for CCK Gene

 This peptide hormone induces gall bladder contraction and the release of pancreatic enzymes in the gut.
 Its function in the brain is not clear.
 Binding to CCK-A receptors stimulates amylase release from the pancreas, binding to CCK-B receptors stimulates gastric acid secretion